cocomelonc/cocomelonc.github.io/_posts/2021-09-11-reverse-shells.markdown

 nc -lvp 4444
 ```

-In this case `-l` listen, '-v' verbose and `-p` port 4444 on every interface.
+In this case `-l` listen, `-v` verbose and `-p` port 4444 on every interface.
 You can also add `-n` for numeric only IP addresses, not DNS.

 ![listener](/assets/images/4/2021-09-11_17-59.png){:class="img-responsive"}